-The water level management activities and biological and physical monitoring activities conducted by Sonoma Water resulted in incidental harassment (Level B harassment) of 1,441 harbor seals and one northern elephant seal in 2018, well under the total allowed by NMFS LOA.
+The water level management activities and biological and physical monitoring activities conducted by Sonoma Water resulted in incidental harassment (Level B harassment) of 1,443 harbor seals in 2019, well under the total allowed by NMFS LOA.

 The purpose of the Russian River Estuary Management Project Pinniped Monitoring Plan (Sonoma County Water Agency and Stewards of the Coast and Redwoods 2016) is to detect the response of pinnipeds to estuary management activities at the Russian River estuary.
 Specifically, the following questions are of interest: